-- You must attend one of our 5-class series birth classes -- our traditional birth class, or our birth hypnosis class, if you are a first-time mom, or a condensed birth class if you have had a baby before.
+- You are required to attend one of our 5-class series birth classes -- our traditional birth class, or our birth hypnosis class, if you are a first-time mom (or a condensed birth class if you have had a baby before).
 These are included in our fees.
-You can substitute with classes you've taken elsewhere if necessary.
 Our continued accreditation requires childbirth education for every mom.

 - You must attend an Interventions and Transfers class before your baby is born.
 This class will reduce your fears about having to transfer to a hospital, and will make it a more positive experience if it happens.

 - You must attend the Newborn Care, Breastfeeding 101 and Carseat classes if you haven't had them before.

 Who are the providers and what are they able to do for me?